 While you won’t likely capture the sun setting into the water from the harbor, you will get some amazing post-sunset colors dancing off the water and the boats.
 If you time it right, during the summer season you can grab a cocktail at locals’ favorite Mayer’s Tavern or the Lobster House and then wander over to snap a few colorful shots of the evening sky.

 Sunset Walking Tours

 If you want to combine a sunset photo op with a some history of the town, book a guided walking tour with Curious Cape May.
-They host a nightly tour that weaves in stories of the town’s unusual past as you walk through parts of town and down the promenade, ending at the Cove beach in time for some impressive selfies.
+They host a nightly tour that weaves in stories of the town’s unusual past as you walk through parts of town and down the promenade.
+It is timed to end at the Cove beach for some impressive sunset selfies.
 Click here to learn more about their walking and biking tours and book one for your next stay.

 Sunset Kayak Tours